swcarpentry/website/_posts/2016/10/2016-10-19-okstate-debrief.md

 tags: ["Oklahoma State", "Workshops"]
 ---

-I recently instructed Git for the third time at a self-organized workshop on the Oklahoma State University main campus.
+I recently instructed Git for the third time at a Self-Organised workshop on the Oklahoma State University main campus.
 I enjoy instructing and helping with the Software Carpentry workshops (and hopefully will get to do a Data Carpentry soon) and each workshop is